← All writing

 MHAGQAMLAlinear (lightning)NSA-effectiveDSA-effectivehybrid 3:1

 One marker per variant.
-Y-axis is real throughput from the cache math; X-axis is a hand-tuned recall surrogate calibrated to the rough ordering in open NIAH/RULER tables (it is not a measurement).
-Slide recallSpread to compress or expand the gap.
+Y-axis is real throughput from the cache math; X-axis is a hand-tuned recall surrogate calibrated to the rough ordering in open NIAH/RULER tables (not a measurement).
+Slide the recall spread to stretch or squash the gaps; the ordering holds either way.

 1000000